Species Coastal and Wetlands: More, Bigger, Better, Joined

 On this page

 The Species Coastal and Wetlands programme works at landscape-scale in Southeast England to create, enhance, and restore these wetland and coastal habitats.
-Guided by the Lawton Principles of ‘More, Bigger, Better, Joined’, the programme will benefit a wide range of species, including some of the UK’s most threatened birds.
-It also works in some of the most deprived wards in East England to enhance nature engagement and offer nature prescriptions.
+Guided by the Lawton Principles of ‘More, Bigger, Better, Joined’, the programme will benefit a wide range of species, including some of the UK’s most threatened birds and mammals.
+It also works in some of the most deprived wards in Southeast England to enhance nature engagement and offer RSPB Nature Prescriptions.

 These sites include: